 - Identifying the faculty members who will assume educational and supervisory responsibility for fellows - Specifying the responsibilities for teaching, supervision, and formal evaluation of fellows - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern fellow education during the assignment - I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all fellows, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - I.B.4.a) The number of and distance between participating sites must allow for full participation by the fellows in all organized educational aspects of the program.
 (Core) - I.C.
 The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents (if present), fellows, faculty members, senior administrative staff members, and other relevant members of its academic community.
 (Core)